PaulErpen/adventure-runner/content/Adventures/Shadow under Lithgard/0 - Important characters.md

 * Little mushroom guy
     * Players rescued him under Lithsträd near the Earthen gate
     * Was in the process of being eaten by Goblins
-* 🪦 Ayna Maeval, drow commander killed by the players when closing the earthen gate
+* Ayna Maeval, drow commander taken hostage by the players when closing the earthen gate
 * Sir Loyd Rouse, a nobleman from Luskan working as a bounty hunter
     * seeks the shield of Sir Damian Erhall, but actually wants to find the Red Dragon Egg
 * Moana Keldriss, a drow princess and commander